ruihildt/roller-derby-board/README.md

 ## License

-It's really debatable, since what the license of content produced by LLM is hotly debated and there are multiple ongoing lawsuits.
+The license of this project is debatable, since what the license of content produced by LLM is still unclear, as there are multiple ongoing lawsuits.

 Assuming that the code here is mine, I hereby license it under the [AGPL license](https://www.gnu.org/licenses/agpl-3.0.en.html).

-I am not a lawyer, but alternatively, do what you want, I'm not going to sue anyone for it.